ryderbelserion/Beidou/README.md

-# Lapis Lazuli
+# Beidou
-A bot written in kotlin for `Houseki Fan Club`
+A self-hosted bot written in `Kotlin`, I mainly use this bot for my personal servers.

+# How can I self host?
+TBD